AdrianD72/MPF_Joust/README.md

 # MPF_Joust
 This is the code for MPF for my Joust head to head pinball machine that was running at 2025 Golden State Pinball festival.
-It is for v0.56.0-dev.18.
+It was running MPF v0.56.0-dev.18 then.
+The revised code work in progress is for v0.57.
 It is set up for displaying the score and direcions to start a game on an external monitor as well as on the segment displays.
 A few know issues/improvments needed:
   - Commas on displays do not work